Cost Guides, Home Inspection

 Termite inspection$150 to $350

 You may have additional questions about the home inspections.
-Here are some most common frequently asked questions.
+Here are some of the most common frequently asked questions.

 Is a home inspection required?

-A home inspection is not usually a requirement.
-The inspection contingency in the purchase agreement grants the buyer permission to have a home inspection as a part of their due diligence.
+A home inspection is optional.
+The seller allows the buyer to inspect the home before buying it.
 It’s a good idea to have a home inspection to get a complete picture of the home’s condition.

 Who pays for the home inspection?

-The buyer typically pays for the home inspection unless it is specifically agreed upon in a real estate contract that the seller will pay for it.
+Usually, the buyer pays for the home inspection.
+But sometimes, the seller agrees to pay.
 Sellers can also pay for a home inspection before listing a home for sale.

 Can I do a home inspection myself without the help of a professional?